 Escher writes these words to his eldest son George in Canada in June 1967.
 The question was whether he could expand his four-metre long Metamorphosis II (1939-1940) by another three metres.
 For the new post office in The Hague this new seven-metre-long Metamorphosis III would be expanded to 48 metres and painted on linen.
-Not by Escher but by an apprentice painter.
-Escher would regularly check the proceedings though to ensure progress was being made.

 In the legend of Ys, a mythical Breton city which lies below sea level is submerged by water when the daughter of the king, blinded by love, opens the gates for her lover.
 According to the legend the outlines of the cathedral occasionally rise from the mist while the tower bells seem to toll.

 The Escher archive in Kunstmuseum The Hague includes a little storybook that was published in 1898 – the year Escher was born.
 Escher often read stories to his three sons from the book.

 His eldest son George had vivid memories of

 "feverish nights, lying in bed as a child, while my father read to me by the light of a half-veiled lamp in an attempt to lull me to sleep."

 George mentions in particular the story of ‘The Lost Princess’ which provided the inspiration for the print Castle in the Air, from January 1928.
 Former curator Mickey Piller explores the origins of this remarkable woodcut.